 Every runner hits a point where they want to challenge themselves.
 Some people increase their distance or their speed.
 Other runners want to increase the resistance of their runs, which means they add extra weight to their run.
-A few people carry hand weights, but this disrupts stride length and is not recommended.
+A few people carry hand weights while running, but this disrupts stride length and is not recommended.
 The majority of runners who want to add weight to their routine go about it with ankle weights or weighted vests.

 Each option has its advantages and disadvantages.
 And, it must be noted, research on the effects of weighted running has yielded mixed results.
 Some studies indicate that adding weight to a run does not help.
 Other studies show that the weights help, but only if used correctly.
 In this article, we will cover the two most common methods of adding weight to a run.
 We cover their advantages and disadvantages as well as the proper (and improper) ways to add them to an exercise routine.
 As with all fitness-related choices, runners should consult a doctor and/or trainer prior to making changes or starting anything new.